Assignment for this week.

 Sport is an activity that is governed by a set of rules or customs and often engaged in competitively.
 Sports commonly refer to activites where the physical capabilities of the competitor are the sole or primary outcome.

-Football is the name of sereval similar team sports, all of which involve kicking a ball with the foot in an attempt to score a goal.
+- Football -Football is the name of sereval similar team sports, all of which involve kicking a ball with the foot in an attempt to score a goal.
 The most popular of these sports worldwide is association football, more commonly known as just "football" or "Soccer"

 The update score can be found at http://www.livescore.com/